Our Courses

 HOSTED BY CROSSING LATITUDES

-Fast paced and hands-on, this Wilderness Advanced First Aid course covers a wide range of wilderness medicine topics for guides, instructors, outdoor enthusiasts and people who live or work in remote areas.
+Wilderness Advanced First Aid (WAFA) courses are designed for trip leaders and those travelling or working in remote areas and who want a more extensive training program than the Wilderness First Aid course.
+Fast paced and hands-on, this course covers a wide range of wilderness medicine topics including stabilisation, treatment, and evacuation guidelines for patients in backcountry environments.
+The emphasis is placed on long- term patient care, management and specific injury evaluation.
 Whether spending time in the backcountry is your passion or your profession, you should never have to ask, "What do I do now?"

 DATES: